 "The highly coloured camouflage painting was abandoned, and all tanks were henceforth of a neutral brown colour and provided with Camouflage nets. " (S43.p45)

-This appears to have been a consistent theme in 1917 as many other tanks display their names, crew numbers and serial numbers on backgrounds that do not match the tank's overall paint scheme (X44.p100, X60.p62, X60.p64).
+The tanks names and Crew Numbers would only have been applied once they were with their battalion.
+Photographs sometimes show tanks displaying their names, crew numbers and serial numbers on backgrounds that do not match the tank's overall paint scheme, suggesting the tanks were repainted after these had been applied.
+(X44.p100, X60.p62, X60.p64).

 Ypres